kushal-chat/AC215_datadetox/docs/ms5/test-coverage.md

 ## Conclusion

-All services meet the 60% coverage threshold required by the milestone.
+All services meet the 60% coverage threshold required by the milestone, with backend achieving **83% coverage**.
 The main areas for improvement are:

-1. **Backend Neo4j search utilities** - Need more direct testing of search functions
+1. **Backend async operations** - Some async HTTP operations in arxiv_extractor could use more unit test coverage
 2. **Model-Lineage CLI and orchestration** - Main function and argument parsing need tests
 3. **Error handling paths** - Many error scenarios are untested but may be acceptable for now

-The current test suite provides good coverage of core functionality, with integration tests ensuring the system works end-to-end.
-The uncovered code is primarily in error handling, logging, and CLI entry points, which are less critical than core business logic.
+The current test suite provides excellent coverage of core functionality, with **153 total tests** (145 unit + 8 integration) ensuring the system works correctly.

+### Test Statistics

+- **Total Tests:** 153
+- **Unit Tests:** 145
+- **Integration Tests:** 8
+- **Passing:** 153
+- **Skipped:** 0 (All tests now use proper mocking, no external dependencies required)

+### Test Quality

+All tests use proper mocking of external dependencies:
+- **Neo4j** - Fully mocked driver and query results
+- **HuggingFace API** - Mocked API responses
+- **OpenAI** - Mocked LLM responses
+- **aiohttp** - Mocked HTTP requests
+- **FastAPI Request** - Mocked request objects

+The uncovered code is primarily in:
+- Error handling paths
+- Logging statements
+- CLI entry points
+- Complex async operations

+These areas are less critical than core business logic and are often better tested via integration tests or manual testing.